christinamaher/iEEG/README.md

-# iEEG_Regression
+# iEEG
-Repository for performing signal processing and statistics (cluster-based permutation testing and simple linear/mixed effects regression) for one exemplar intracranial electrophysiology dataset.
+Repository for performing signal processing and statistics (cluster-based permutation testing and simple linear/mixed effects regression) for one exemplar intracranial electrophysiology dataset: